ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 ## User-level security

-Requests from the Client Center and other websites are made by types of users known as **System-Application-User**.
-They have enough rights to apply or change settings only in accordance with the normal functioning of the current website.
-Possible confusion with user access to other places in the platform is essentially eliminated.
+By default the Client Center will use a system user, known as **System-Application-User**.
+This user should rights to apply or change settings only in accordance with the normal functioning of the current website.
+For better security, another more, restricted user can be used.

 By default, the System-Application-User has System rights, but reflects used licenses as well.
-It’s assumed whenever a new website is created and whenever a trusted application is added through the UI.
+It’s automatically assigned whenever a new website is created and whenever a trusted application is added through the UI.

 ## Error visualization